 When chartering a business in Georgia or any other state, owners must choose the structure under which it will operate.
 Large businesses with many shareholders that intend to go public and trade on a national stock exchange may choose a C Corporation designation.
 This option allows for the flexibility to add shareholders, raise capital, and offer different stock classes.
-However, smaller, privately held entitiesljjklkj can also elect to operate as C Corporations.
+However, smaller, privately held entities can also elect to operate as C Corporations.

 If you are chartering a business in Georgia and are deciding whether to operate as a classic corporation or an S Corporation with different tax ramifications, speak with the skilled attorneys at Sparks Law.
 At our firm, a Georgia C Corporations lawyer can explain the benefits of each option and help determine what is most advantageous for you and your business.